 Why Does the Limitation of Liability Act Exist?

-The Limitation of Liability Act was initially created to protect ship owners.
-The act was fashioned in a historical period where the shipping and maritime industries were much more lethal than they are today.
-As the fatality rate of the maritime industry was high, legislatures feared that lawsuits would hamstring the American shipbuilding and shipping industries.
-Trade is a vital part of any nation, and lawmakers feared that intercontinental trade would become hampered if ship owners could be exorbitantly sued under the Jones Act.
+The Limitation of Liability Act was initially created to protect ship owners from financial ruin.
+The act was fashioned in a historical period where the shipping and maritime industries were much riskier than they are today.
+As ships faced catastrophes like unpredictable weather, pirates, attacks by foreign nations, fatal illness, and other serious hazards at sea, legislatures feared that lawsuits from injured crew or upset merchants would hamstring the American shipbuilding and shipping industries.

-Our years of experience has given us an in-depth understanding of the Limitation of Liability Act and how it plays out in real life situations.
-As a result, we know how it will apply in your scenario and when a shipowner may attempt to limit their legal accountability after an offshore accident.
+Our years of experience have given us an in-depth understanding of the Limitation of Liability Act and how it plays out in real life situations.
+We know how it will apply in your scenario and when a shipowner may attempt to limit their legal accountability after an offshore accident.
 We can help prove the owner of your vessel had full or partial knowledge of the unsafe working conditions that caused your accident.
 Without this proof, your chance for recovery shrinks and may be inadequate to cover your losses, especially if multiple claimants are involved.

 Make the right decision for your future.
-Contact a professional maritime attorney today to start receiving the strong legal support you need to win the maximum amount of compensation in your offshore injury claim.
+Contact Arnold & Itkin now at (888) 493-1629 to start receiving the strong legal support you need to win the maximum amount of compensation in your offshore injury claim.